changeworld/azure-docs.pl-pl/articles/web-application-firewall/ag/custom-waf-rules-overview.md

 ### <a name="name-optional"></a>Nazwa [opcjonalnie]

-To jest nazwa reguły.
-Ta nazwa jest wyświetlana w dziennikach.
+Nazwa reguły.
+Pojawia się w dziennikach.

 ### <a name="priority-required"></a>Priorytet [wymagany]